VirusRushTheater/AddMusicKFF/README.md

 ## Building the project with CMake ##

-First of all, create a folder named `build` in the repositor root.
+First of all, create a folder named `build` in the repository root.

 ```
 mkdir build